vladikk/vladikk.github.com/source/_posts/2016-03-05-interviewing.markdown

 The less expertise you have in a given field, the more unknown unknowns you have.
 You cannot objectively evaluate your knowledge, and, consequently, you are mistakenly assessing your abilities to be much higher than they actually are.

 This bias also works the other way around.
 The more expertise you have in a given field, the more known unknowns you have.
-This awareness of things you don't know tricks you into making a more humbling the assessment of your abilities.
+This awareness of things you don't know tricks you into making a more humbling assessment of your abilities.

 <!-- more -->